immcantation/shazam/docs/topics/summarizeBaseline.md

 Description
 --------------------

-`summarizeBaseline` calculates BASELINe statistics such as the selection strength (Sigma), the 95% confidence intervals and P-values.
+`summarizeBaseline` calculates BASELINe statistics such as the mean selection strength (mean Sigma), the 95% confidence intervals and p-values for the presence of selection.

 Usage